ahmadswalih/whiteBoard-collab/README.md

 # whiteBoard-collab
-This is a multi-User White Board Website.
+This is a web based  White Board Website.

+#### currently in production